Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 ### Running MMPBSA.py
 #### Serial version
-This version is installed with Amber during the serial install of AmberTools.
+This version is installed via pip as described above.
 AMBERHOME must be set, or it will quit on error.
-If any changes are made to the modules, MMPBSA.py must be remade so the updated modules are found by MMPBSA.py.
 An example command-line call is shown below:

-`MMPBSA.py -O -i mmpbsa.in -cp com.top -rp rec.top -lp lig.top -y traj.crd`
+`gmx_MMPBSA -O -i mmpbsa.in -cs com.tpr -ci index.ndx -cg 1 13 -ct com_traj.xtc -lm lig.mol2`

-The tests, found in ${AMBERHOME}/test/mmpbsa_py provide good examples for running MMPBSA.py calcula- tions.
+You can found test files in GitHub (https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA)

-#### Parallel (MPI) version
+#### Parallel (MPI) version (No tested)

 This version is installed with Amber during the parallel install.
 The python package mpi4py is included with the MMPBSA.py source code and must be successfully installed in order to run the MPI version of MMPBSA.py.